Learning Technologies Courses (LRNTECH)

 Explores leading change towards 21st century learning.
 Change theory is introduced and then applied to everyday educational systems.
 Leadership skills are developed through both theory and practical applications.
 (Fall)

 LRNTECH 6240.
-Understanding Instructional Design — 3 hrs.
+Instructional Design for 21st Century Learning — 3 hrs.

 LRNTECH 6250.
 Writing a Graduate Paper/ePortfolio — 3 hrs.